v12technology/fluxtion/docs/learning/learning-into.md

     .log("received:");
 ```

-Build statements are invoked by calling one of the build methods in process or
+Build statements are invoked by calling one of the in-process [build methods](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/generator/src/main/java/com/fluxtion/generator/compiler/InprocessSepCompiler.java#L154)
-annotating a method and using the maven plugin to generate the event processor.
+or annotating a method and using the maven plugin to generate the event processor.
-This example is using inprocess generation:
+This example uses inprocess generation:

 ```java
 public class TradeMonitor {